-Whether the issue is joblesness, new businesses opening, migration, school enrolments, admissions to A&E - where do MPs and their staff go for the latest, most accurate evidence?
+Whether the issue is joblessness, new businesses opening, migration, school enrolments, or admissions to A&E - where do MPs and their staff go for the latest, most accurate evidence?

 Is the data broken down by constituency or do you have to work with figures relating to council areas or even regions?
 Who's guaranteeing that the data is accurate?

-Constituency level data is often patchy, It's not always presented in user-friendly ways using the latest visualization techniques.
+Constituency level data is often patchy.
+It's not always presented in user-friendly ways using the latest visualisation techniques.

-This lunchtime seminar aims to answer these questions and provide practical information to MPs and their researchers on where to find the most up to date evidence & statistics on their constituencies.
+This lunchtime seminar aimed to answer these questions and provide practical information to MPs and their researchers on where to find the most up-to-date evidence & statistics on their constituencies.

-- Bernard Jenkin MPMP, Chair of the Public Administration Select Committee
+- Bernard Jenkin MP, Chair of the Public Administration Select Committee